 - 1. The illustrations in this document might differ slightly from your hardware. - 2.
-The sample screens that appear in this document might differ slightly from the screens displayed by your system.
-Screen content varies based on the type of BladeCenter unit that you are using and the firmware versions and options that are installed.
+The sample screens that appear in this document might differ slightly from the screens that are displayed by your system.
+Screen content varies according to the type of BladeCenter unit and the firmware versions and options that are installed. - 3.
+This document applies to both the copper and fiber models of the switch module.